 I'd like to take a moment to introduce the topic of this particular post: sexual assault within romantic relationships, but most importantly, marital rape.
-As a Catholic woman that has spent time as a domestic and sexual violence advocate, I've heard the reasons that contend that marital rape isn't real.
+As a Catholic woman that has spent time as a domestic and sexual violence advocate, I've heard the reasons folks give to say that marital rape isn't real.
 I don't agree with those reasons, nor does the Church.
-After the four part series on intimate partner violence and sacramental marriage, I felt it was important to specifically address the way abuse can directly harms the sexual relationship of two spouses.
+After the four part series on intimate partner violence and sacramental marriage, I felt it was important to specifically address the way abuse can directly harm the sexual relationship of two spouses.

 The facts about rape and sexual assault are that they vary.
 Rapists can be well-known to their victims.
 The victim was leaving a late night study session.
 Or asleep in bed.
 The truth is, the only black and white detail about sexual assault or rape, is that the victim did not deserve to be assaulted or forced into sexual contact against their will.
 That fact never changes, no matter how well-liked or understood the victim, no matter how beloved or despised the attacker.
 However, we allow ourselves to get buried in the details so that we do not have to believe what is true.